Education in China: History

 Secondary education in China has a complicated history.
-In the early 1960s, education planners followed a policy called "walking on two legs," which established both regular academic schools and separate technical schools for vocational training.
+In the early 1960s, education planners followed a policy called "walking on two legs", which established both regular academic schools and separate technical schools for vocational training.
 The rapid expansion of secondary education during the Cultural Revolution created serious problems; because resources were spread too thinly, educational quality declined.
 Further, this expansion was limited to regular secondary schools; technical schools were closed during the Cultural Revolution because they were viewed as an attempt to provide inferior education to children of worker and peasant families.

 In the late 1970s, government and party representatives criticized what they termed the "unitary" approach of the 1960s, arguing that it ignored the need for two kinds of graduates: those with an academic education (college preparatory) and those with specialized technical education (vocational).
 Beginning in 1976 with the renewed emphasis on technical training, technical schools reopened, and their enrollments increased.

 In the drive to spread vocational and technical education, regular secondary-school enrollments fell.
 By 1986 universal secondary education was part of the nine-year compulsory education law that made primary education (six years) and junior-high-school education (three years) mandatory.
 The desire to consolidate existing schools and to improve the quality of key middle schools was, however, under the education reform, more important than expanding enrollment.

 Junior secondary

 Junior secondary education is more commonly known as middle school or junior high school education, it consists of the last three years of compulsory education.
 Students who live in rural areas are often boarded into townships to receive their education.
+Students take a course generally referred to as "Ideological and Political Studies" which emphasizes communist values and communist institutions.